Reasons to Boycott STAAR Testing

-You SHOULD do that, but unfortunately, thus far, letters and calls and showing up en masse to School Board meetings and at the capitol building in Austin have not been enough to pressure HISD or the state of Texas to make changes.
+You SHOULD do that, but unfortunately, thus far, letters and calls and showing up en masse to School Board meetings and at the Tx Capitol in Austin have not been enough to pressure HISD or the state of Texas to make changes.

-Opting out is an act of civil disobedience to reclaim our schools by opposing high stakes testing.
+Opting out is an act of "good trouble" to reclaim our schools by opposing high stakes testing.
 Opting out cannot be ignored because it hits the testing industry and the corporate education reformers where it hurts.
 (Read about corporate education reform and its effects on your child's school here and here.)

 Opt Out works

 It gives parents and communities a powerful bargaining tool when our voices are otherwise ignored.
-In New York State last spring, 20% of students (over 200,000) were opted out of their state test.
-That December, New York Governor Andrew Cuomo was forced to establish a four-year moratorium on using student test scores to retain students or to evaluate teachers.
-Empowered by their victory, New York parents fight on.
+In New York State in 2015, 20% of students (over 200,000) were opted out of their state test.
+That December, New York Governor Andrew Cuomo cancelled the use of student test scores to evaluate teachers or retain students.

 Together, we can do the same.
 We are not opting out just to opt out.
 We are opting out to ensure that every child in every community has access to a safe, humane, high quality, free public education.
 Opt out, for your child and for everyone's.